 One of the most powerful tools a seller can use to sell a home quickly and effectively at any price level is staging.
 When you take the extra step and professionally stage a home, so many wonderful things follow.
 Your home photography and internet presence has more emotional impact (90% of buyers start their home search online).
 The home sells faster (50% faster than non-staged homes).
 And, most importantly, you make more money (6-8% more than non-staged homes).
+Take a look at any of our luxury home listings and you can see the difference that staging makes!

 The problem is, most sellers don’t bother, and most agents don’t know how and won’t pay for a professional stager to intervene.
 In this post, I offer a do-it-yourself staging guide for sellers to follow.
 But I also recommend using a professional stager when neither the seller nor agent has the will or knowledge to properly stage a home for sale.